1. Home

 5. HDFC and HDFC Bank Merger…

-2022 may be the year of Mergers & Acquisition (M&A) if the amalgamation activities continue at the same pace.
-On the Monday of 5th April, the investor community woke up to a blissfully surprising announcement – the merger of HDFC Ltd. (NBFC) and HDFC Bank Ltd. (private lender).
+2022 may be the year of Mergers & Acquisitions (M&A) if the amalgamation activities continue simultaneously.
+On Monday, 5th April 2022, the investor community woke up to a blissfully surprising announcement – the merger of HDFC Ltd. (NBFC) and HDFC Bank Ltd. (private lender).

 Marriage of two equals

-In the words of HDFC Chair Deepak Parekh, the merger between HDFC and HDFC Bank is a merger of two equals and comes at the right time as the Reserve Bank of India (RBI) regulations have slimmed the operational arbitrage for non-banking entities.
-Arbitrage is the practice of taking advantage of differences in prices in two or more markets.
+In the words of HDFC bank Chair Deepak Parekh, the merger between HDFC and HDFC Bank is a merger of two equals.
+It comes at the right time, as the Reserve Bank of India (RBI) regulations have slimmed the operational arbitrage for non-banking entities.
+Arbitrage is taking advantage of price differences in two or more markets.

 Moreover, he highlighted that the regulatory amendments for NBFCs and banks over the last few years eased the merger.
-The lenders were in talks for the last three weeks for the merger.
+The lenders have been in talks for the last three weeks for the merger.

 According to HDFC Bank CEO Sashidhar Jagdishan, “The biggest motivation for the deal is creating demand in the housing market as our penetration in this segment is very low”.
 The proposed merger will enable HDFC Bank to bolster its housing loan portfolio.
-This in turn will inflate the balance sheet of the merged entity enabling it to underwrite large ticket size loans.
+This, in turn, will inflate the balance sheet of the merged entity, allowing it to underwrite large ticket-size loans.

 In addition to the merging entities, the Indian economy is expected to benefit from the merger too.
 According to Parekh, the pressing need for the Indian economy is access to credit.
 The merged entity will enable a greater flow of credit into priority sectors like agriculture.